SUMMER 2019 MISSION TRIP

 2017 Team Honduras

-Rev. Barbara's thoughts on her el Hogar 2017 trip
+thoughts on the team’s el Hogar 2017 trip

 St. Matthew’s Church in Pennington sends a service team to El Hogar, Honduras every other year.
 El Hogar is a residential school for elementary school children in Honduras who are most at risk from hunger, violence and poverty.
 These children are invited to attend the school by the El Hogar staff.
-From July 8-15, 2017 I was privileged to participate.
+From July 8-15, 2017 we were privileged to participate.

 We worked hard to rehabilitate some classrooms, but mostly, we made ourselves available to the staff and students, and played or did crafts and art with the children every evening.
 While we were there, a set of five siblings arrived.
 Their father had been murdered, and under this same threat, their mother had fled, leaving them with their grandmother, living in a lean-to on the banks of a river.
 Their grandmother went into the city every day to sell candy, leaving the children on their own.
 Her meager earnings weren’t enough to provide for everyone.
 The oldest boy felt responsible for his siblings and grandmother.
 At just 11 years old, he had become the man of the house.

 When he arrived at El Hogar, he was dissolved in tears, and would not go to bed that first night without seeing where his siblings were sleeping.
 He felt guilty for not staying with his grandmother to help her, but also knew that he needed to be at El Hogar with his siblings where he could eat three times a day, have a bed and a roof over his head, the opportunity to attend school and receive the love and care of the staff, as well as to have other children with whom to experience being a child.
 It was such a gift to play UNO with him on his third day at El Hogar, and to see him smile and laugh even when he kept losing.